These healthy, biologically-appropriate options will give your kitty the best chance of a long, happy, and healthy life

 We only recommend the best and most biologically appropriate foods at Catological.

 So if by-products are good for cats, then surely we’d be on board!

-But by-products are basically everything that's left over from an animal after the "prime" cuts of meat have been removed for human consumption.
+But by-products are everything that’s left over from an animal after the “prime” cuts of meat have been removed for human consumption.

 That means there’s usually just a carcass left, with things like beaks, feathers, less desirable organs, bones, and the like.